How to get to San Agustín?

 Climate and best time to travel

 You can visit the Tatacoa Desert year-round, but keep in mind that it is one of the hottest places in Colombia.
 It is hot and dry and the temperature can reach 35-40 degrees Celcius.
 The sun is very bright, which is why it is recommended to do the hikes early in the morning or before sunset.
-June and July see the highest temperatures.
+June and July have the highest temperatures.
 April/May and October/November have the highest rainfall.

 Where to stay in the Tatacoa Desert?